 INDUSTRY: The Product Conference started life as a bootstrapped event in 2015.
 What started in Cleveland, Ohio, has ended up attracting attendees from across the US and around the world.
 The conference grew rapidly and in 2019 boasted a delegate list of over 1,200 people.

-This year INDUSTRY have taken the whole thing online and are offering a virtual conference including 10+ hours of keynote talks, engaging Q&As, a podcast series produced specifically for the event and video networking.
+This year INDUSTRY has taken the whole thing online and is offering a virtual conference including 10+ hours of keynote talks, engaging Q&As, a podcast series produced specifically for the event, and video networking.

 Guests even get a comprehensive takeaway pack of exclusive content to help you build, launch and scale world-class software products.

 INDUSTRY: Virtual will be held on 20th, and 21st April at 11 am EST.